Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ## Acknowledgments

-🎩 Huge hat tip to everybody providing advice, helping out, etc including: Luke Sleeman, Gregg Miller, Matt Kelsh, Mike Hughes,  Alessandro Favero, Maksim Lin, Brett Morgan, Adam Koch, Eric Jiang, Hsiu-Mei Huang, Sean Woodhouse, Matt Delves, Kim Nguyen, Martin from CM, Itty Bitty Apps, Bramley, Jonathan Galtieri, Ben Blackman, Fabien Dade, Alice Gynther, Raffy Halim and Josh Case.
+So many people have worked together to make this project happen, and helped out in so many ways 🥰

+Firstly a huge thanks to [all our contributors](#Contributors); Our designers, developers and all the medical staff.
+Your work is what is making this project happen.

+The entire [GDG Melbourne](https://www.gdgmelbourne.com) community for pulling together on this.

+Several companies who have provided support and employee time, including Itty Bitty apps, and Art Processors.

+Code Magic for additional build minutes and support.

+Slack for upgrading our workspace free of charge.

+Apple and Google for help with expedited app reviews and listings.

-I've probably forgotten a bunch of people, so if you have done something and we have missed out on you; I'm deeply sorry, and appreciate your contribution ❤️.
-Message Luke Sleeman and he will make sure you get added.
+I've probably forgotten a bunch of people, so if you have done something and we have missed out on you; I'm deeply sorry, and appreciate your contribution.
+Message Luke Sleeman and I will make sure you get added ❤️❤️❤️